zachwe/tortoise-tts/README.md

 >\> Wheres the love for Linux abloobloo

 I'm extremely lazy and can't be assed to install Arch Linux again, much less create shell script equivalents.
 The commands should be almost 1:1 with what's in the batch file, save for the line to activate the venv.

+I leave this as an exercise to the Linux reader.

 >\>Ugh... why bother when I can just abuse 11.AI?